Airline graduate schemes

 Leading airlines also take on apprentices; to discover more about the possibility of working at a major airline while studying for a recognised qualification, see transport apprenticeships.

 Which airlines run graduate schemes?

-- British Airways - There are four programmes to select from on the British Airways Graduate Scheme, each lasting two or three years and starting in September.
+- British Airways - There are four programmes to select from on the British Airways Graduate Scheme, each lasting two or three years.
 Whether you opt for the Data, Finance, Future Leaders or Logistics stream, you'll be handed responsibility from the outset.

 - easyJet - For a minimum of two years, you'll join a business, operations, technology or leaders-focused team if you make it onto the easyJet Talented Career Programme.